 How would you like to see literally miles away in the dark?
 Some of these lights have a beam that throws so far that you need binoculars to make the most of them.

-Similar to my research on the best pocket thrower flashlight, I put this list together for research primarily for myself (as it’s hard to keep up) and then it gradually grew.
-I may earn a small commission on some links but feel free not to use them.
-So far I only own 1, the MF04, so this research is based on information available online and spending way too much time on BLF and r/flashlight.
+Similar to my research on the best pocket thrower flashlight, I put this list together for research primarily for myself and then it gradually grew.
+I may earn a small commission on some links.
+So far I only own 5, the MF04, X50, MS07, RS540 and Thor Pro, so most of this research is based on information available online and spending way too much time on BLF and r/flashlight.

 Let me know in the comments if I missed any similar lights.